wahyukmr/JavaScript-Programming/README.md

     - Map is an important data structure for now

   ### ~ Destructuring Arrays :
-  - destructuring is an ESX feature for disassembling array or object values into separate variables.
+  - destructuring is an ES6 feature for disassembling array or object values into separate variables.
 In other words destructuring is breaking down complex data structures into small data structures such as variables.
   - In arrays, we use distructuring to retrieve elements from the array and store them on a variable

   ### ~ Destructuring objects :
   - In the unimportant order object, just call the name of the property to be retrieved

   ### ~ Spread Operators ( ... ) :
-  - Spread operator = unpacking arrays into individual elements
+  - Spread operator = used to split up array elements OR object properties
   - The use of the spread operator is to create a new array or pass some value into a function
   - Spread operators are similar to Destructuring, as they help output elements on arrays
   - The big difference is that the spread operator takes the entire element on the array and does't create a new variable